projectdiscovery/nuclei/SYNTAX-REFERENCE.md

 Parameters is the parameters for the analyzer

 Parameters are different for each analyzer.
-For example, you can customize time_delay analyzer with sleep_duration, time_slope_error_range, etc. Refer to the docs for each analyzer to get an idea about parameters.
+For example, you can customize time_delay analyzer with sleep_duration, time_slope_error_range, etc, and xss_context analyzer with canary payload value.
+Refer to the docs for each analyzer to get an idea about parameters.

 </div>